CyberVarun/mongodb-website/README.md

 Default port will be 8080.
 If 'PORT' variable is not present.

-Then add your 'DATABASE' and 'COLLECTION' name in
+Then add your 'DATABASE' and 'COLLECTION' name in index.js as follows

 ```JS
 const database = client.db("Database_name");